UppsalaBiobank/aliquot_numberer/README.md

-# aliqutote_numberer
+# aliquot_numberer
-Simple script to use a FreezerPro export to set aliquote number based on "Key"-value
+Simple script to use a FreezerPro export to set aliquot number based on "Key"-value